Starcounter/DevTools/README.md

 ## Installing

-You can install it from [Chrome](https://chrome.google.com/webstore/detail/starcounter-devtools/mpchkilmmalfopikamgellgdgoidhmnh) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/starcounter-devtools/).
+You can install it for [Chrome](https://chrome.google.com/webstore/detail/starcounter-devtools/mpchkilmmalfopikamgellgdgoidhmnh) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/starcounter-devtools/).

 ## Using the Bookmarklet